Administrative, Educational and Support Services

 Student Health Center

-Testing Services is located in the lower level of Polk Library Rooms 2, 3 and 4.
-The department has three primary roles which include testing, test scoring, and the coordination of student evaluation surveys of teaching and courses.
+Testing Services is located in the lower level of Polk Library Rooms 2, 3, 4 and 6.
+The department has two primary roles, which include testing and test scoring.

 A variety of paper/pencil and computer based tests are administered by the department.
-These include, but are not limited to, the following examinations: The national college entrance ACT and SAT, GRE (Graduate Record Examination), GMAT (Graduate Management Admissions Test), MAT (Millers Analogies Test), NBCC (National Board of Certified Counselors), PRAXIS I/ PPST (Pre-Professional Skills Tests), PRAXIS II (Teacher Subject Assessments), and Wisconsin state regional course placement for English, Mathematics and Foreign Languages.
+These include, but are not limited to, the following examinations: The national college entrance ACT and SAT, GRE (Graduate Record Examination), LSAT (Law School Admission Test), MAT (Millers Analogies Test), NBCC (National Board of Certified Counselors), PRAXIS I/ PPST (Pre-Professional Skills Tests), PRAXIS II (Teacher Subject Assessments) and Wisconsin state regional course placement for English, Mathematics and Foreign Languages.
 In addition, the TOEFL (Test of English as a Foreign Language) exam is administered.
-The GRE, GMAT, PRAXIS I (PPST), and TOEFL exams are administered only in computerized format.
+The GRE, PRAXIS I (PPST), and TOEFL exams are administered only in computerized format.

-The CLEP (College Level Examination Program) and DANTES (Defense Activity for Non-Traditional Educational Support) examinations are administered as part of the college’s unit (cr.) by examination program.
+The CLEP (College Level Examination Program) and DANTES DSST(Dantes Subject Standardized Tests) examinations are administered as part of the college’s unit (cr.) by examination program.

-The department also provides space for year round classroom and make-up testing, an exam study room equipped with computerized exam practice capability and test preparation study guides.
+The department also provides space for year round classroom, correspondence, distance education and make-up testing.
+The department also provides selected vocational and professional exams leading to certification.
 Additional space and accommodations are available for non-standardized testing of students who meet criteria set by the Americans With Disabilities Act.

-Students seeking general testing information, test registration, exam preparation, or non-standard testing accomodation information may contact the department.
+Students seeking general testing information, test registration, exam preparation or non-standard testing accommodation information may contact the department.